 - Everest International Reinsurance, Ltd. ("Everest International"), a Bermuda insurance company and a direct subsidiary of Group, is registered in Bermuda as a Class 4 insurer and long term insurer and is authorized to write property and casualty business and life and annuity business.
-Through 2009, all of Everest International's business has been inter-affiliate quota share reinsurance assumed from Everest Re and the UK branch of Bermuda Re.
-At December 31, 2009, Everest International had shareholder's equity of \$366.8 million. - Everest Re, a Delaware insurance company and a direct subsidiary of Holdings, is a licensed property and casualty insurer and/or reinsurer in all states, the District of Columbia and Puerto Rico and is authorized to conduct reinsurance business in Canada, Singapore and Brazil.
+Through 2010, all of Everest International's business has been inter-affiliate quota share reinsurance assumed from Everest Re and the UK branch of Bermuda Re.
+At December 31, 2010, Everest International had shareholder's equity of \$354.5 million. - Ireland Re, an Ireland reinsurance company and an indirect subsidiary of Group, is licensed to write nonlife reinsurance, both directly and through brokers, for the London and European markets. - Everest Re, a Delaware insurance company and a direct subsidiary of Holdings, is a licensed property and casualty insurer and/or reinsurer in all states, the District of Columbia and Puerto Rico and is authorized to conduct reinsurance business in Canada, Singapore and Brazil.
 Everest Re underwrites property and casualty reinsurance for insurance and reinsurance companies in the U.S. and international markets.
-At December 31, 2009, Everest Re had statutory surplus of \$2.8 billion. - Everest National Insurance Company ("Everest National"), a Delaware insurance company and a direct subsidiary of Everest Re, is licensed in 47 states and the District of Columbia and is authorized to write property and casualty insurance on an admitted basis in the jurisdictions in which it is licensed.
+At December 31, 2010, Everest Re had statutory surplus of \$2.5 billion. - Everest Insurance Company of Canada ("Everest Canada"), a Canadian insurance company and direct subsidiary of Everest Re, is licensed to write property and casualty insurance in all Canadian provinces.
+As of December 31, 2010, Everest Canada was an inactive entity; however, in January 2011, Everest Re contributed additional capital to Everest Canada in order to resume operating activities.
+The Company expects that Everest Canada will begin writing new insurance business in 2011. - Everest National Insurance Company ("Everest National"), a Delaware insurance company and a direct subsidiary of Everest Re, is licensed in 50 states and the District of Columbia and is authorized to write property and casualty insurance on an admitted basis in the jurisdictions in which it is licensed.
 The majority of Everest National's business is reinsured by its parent, Everest Re. - Everest Indemnity Insurance Company ("Everest Indemnity"), a Delaware insurance company and a direct subsidiary of Everest Re, writes excess and surplus lines insurance business in the U.S. on a non-admitted basis.
-Excess and surplus lines insurance is specialty property and liability coverage that an insurer not licensed to write insurance in a particular jurisdiction is permitted to provide to insureds when the specific specialty coverage is unavailable from admitted basis in all other states, the District of Columbia and Puerto Rico.
+Excess and surplus lines insurance is specialty property and liability coverage that an insurer not licensed to write insurance in a particular jurisdiction is permitted to provide to insureds when the specific specialty coverage is unavailable from admitted insurers.
+Everest Indemnity is licensed in Delaware and is eligible to write business on a non-admitted basis in all other states, the District of Columbia and Puerto Rico.
 The majority of Everest Indemnity's business is reinsured by its parent, Everest Re. - Everest Security Insurance Company ("Everest Security"), a Georgia insurance company and a direct subsidiary of Everest Re, writes property and casualty insurance on an admitted basis in Georgia and Alabama.
 The majority of Everest Security's business is reinsured by its parent, Everest Re. - Mt.
 McKinley, a Delaware insurance company and a direct subsidiary of Holdings, was acquired by Holdings in September 2000 from The Prudential.
 In 1985, Mt.
 McKinley ceased writing new and renewal insurance and commenced a run-off operation to service claims arising from its previously written business.
 Effective September 19, 2000, Mt.
 McKinley and Bermuda Re entered into a loss portfolio transfer reinsurance agreement, whereby Mt.
 McKinley transferred, for arm's-length consideration, all of its net insurance exposures and reserves to Bermuda Re.